Chenade/42_darkly/Project/USER_AGENT_AND_REFER/Resources/readme.md

     - User-Agent: ft_bornToSec

 ## How to exploit the breach
--
+- Getting different information vy changing the header

 ## What's the correct way
-- From this breach, we just learned that we can learn some useful informations from the header in the requeat
+- Don't fully trust the information on header, and render important information on the page.
+Header is easy to modify in request.